Cam's Field Notes

 Let's Talk About Affordable Housing

 Denville has a legal obligation to provide affordable housing — and I support that goal.
 But the way our town is handling it?
-Quiet approvals, rushed projects, and no communicated plan for schools, roads, or stormwater.
+Quiet approvals, contentious siting, and a murky plan for schools, roads, and stormwater?
 That’s not smart growth — it’s short-sighted.

 This article discusses my understanding of this complex issue, the recent projects, what’s missing, and what I’ll do differently.